 The lead instrument on the record is dilruba, a bowed Indian instrument that I've yet to encounter in person.
 For that role we turned to Ithaca violinist Max Buckholtz, who did a beautiful job emulating the sound and feel.

 For tabla I briefly considered dusting off my chops and tackling the part myself, but I decided that was too much to take on along with the vocal.
-So we put the tabla part in the much more capable hands of Alan Simon, a gifted player from Rochester (here’s a solo clip).
+So we put the tabla part in the much more capable hands of Alan Simon, a gifted player originally from Pakistan (here's a solo clip).

 Tambura, the drone instrument, seemed simple but wasn't really.
 Tamburas come in various sizes for different settings, and to get the deep drone in the right key and range, we needed a male-pitched instrument.
 For that we were lucky to find Mahmud Burton down in Ithaca.